rokka-io/rokka-site/source/_references/05-stacks.md

 Note: The name "dynamic" (used for dynamic rendering) and names starting with "_" are reserved and can't be chosen as stack names.

+### Using the "_preview" stack

+If you want to try out different stack configurations during development, you can name a stack starting with `_preview`.
+All requests to those stacks are not cached anywhere, not on our servers, not on the CDN nor in the browser.
+Ideal to test different settings until you have the perfect one and not to think about caching.
+And once you're satisfied, you can create the "real" stack. **Do not use `_preview` stacks on live websites!**.
+It will be slow and more importantly, they get deleted automatically after a few days.

 ### Updating existing stacks

 Please read the [Render caches and invalidation document](../guides/render-caches-and-invalidation.html) carefully, if you want to update an existing stacks with new options/operations, since it may not work like you'd expect.